 - Add other ingredients if desired (like honey, which is perfect for that cold you’re fighting off)

 There are other ways you can find to brew horsetail tea, but this is perhaps the simplest.
-You can also grow horsetail in your own home, giving you direct access to horsetail tea all the time.
+You can also grow horsetail in your own backyard or garden, giving you direct access to horsetail tea all the time.